apivich-h/apivich-h.github.io/_posts/misc/2000-01-01-interesting-videos.md

 - **[Music That Sounds Like The Lyrics](https://www.youtube.com/watch?v=NMOMPMzR6oY)** by _David Bennett_.
 Good channel on music theory and music trivia.

+- **[The Challenge that Changed this Japanese Man's Life Forever](https://www.youtube.com/watch?v=qMex9K2HCuY)**.
+About a guy eating Sukiya for many years.

 ## Music

 Videos that are based on music.